Skip to main content

 • Quick reference: Lists, formulas, definitions

 The best students use both: linear notes during class, mind maps for review and exam prep.
+For a deeper comparison, see our guide to note-taking systems.

 Creating Effective Study Mind Maps